 Siem Reap and its Angkor Archaeological Park is one of those places that you have to see to believe.
 The history, culture and heritage is incredible and not to missed if you are traveling to Cambodia.
 The Angkor Archaeological Park is an UNESCO World Heritage Site and where the capital of the ancient Khmer Empire was located.
-Angkor is home to dozens of ancient temples and ruins, and hundreds of thousands of people flock there every year to visit Angkor Wat for its world-famous sunrises, Bayon for its intricate carved-stone faces and Ta Prohm for the overgrown trees that now cover the ruins of the temple.
+Angkor is home to dozens of ancient temples and ruins, and hundreds of thousands of people flock there every year to visit for the famous Angkor Wat sunrise, Bayon for its intricate carved-stone faces and Ta Prohm for the overgrown trees that now cover the ruins of the temple.

 If you are visiting Siem Reap for the first time and only have a day to spare, read this article for 5 top temples you must visit in the Angkor Archaeological Park to help plan your trip.
 However, if you have a few more days to spare and want to get off the beaten path in Siem Reap and explore a little deeper beyond Angkor Wat, Angkor Thom and Ta Prohm, read on!

 Here is a quick refresher on some general travel tips and advice for visiting the Angkor Archaeological Park.

 What you should know before you visit the Angkor Archaeological Park